National projects

 Project leader: RNDr.
 Májeková Magdaléna, PhD.

 SAS cosolvers: Mgr.
 Benešová Barbora, Mgr.
-Boďo Pavol, Mgr.
+Boďo Pavol, PhD., Mgr.
 Heger Vladimír, PhD., Mgr.
 Kissova Lea, RNDr.
 Kováčiková Lucia, PhD., RNDr.
 Lomenová Jana, PhD., Ing.
 Micháliková Silvia, PhD., Mgr.
 Rezbáriková Petronela, PhD., Ing. Šoltésová Prnová Marta, PhD., Mgr. Šramel Peter, PhD., Ing. Štefek Milan, CSc.

 Annotation: Diabetes mellitus and other diseases related to the glucose toxicity have multifactorial character comprised ofmultiple mechanisms.
 Besides others, the mechanisms include increased polyol pathway activity, non-enzymaticglycations of proteins, hexosamine pathway, altered protein kinase C activity, oxidation stress and impairedcalcium signaling.
 Targeting individual mechanisms could lead to design of new compounds - potential drugs for atreatment of diabetic complications.
 Our aim is to elucidate the impact and roles of individual mechanisms.
 In thisendeavor, we will build upon our previous results, which brought a new insight in details of polyols pathwaymechanisms by means of the study of cemtirestat and other novel compounds designed by our group.